modelica/ModelicaSpecification/RationaleMCP/0031/differences.md

 #### Arrays with `each` modification of `fixed`

 Nothing special is needed when a full Modelica array has a homogeneous modificaiton of `fixed` using `each`.
-The modification `each fixed = false` doesn't turn into anything in Flat Modelica, while `each fixed = true` turns into an array equation.
+The modification `each fixed = false` doesn't turn into anything in Base Modelica, while `each fixed = true` turns into an array equation.

 For example, the full Modelica
 ```
   Real[3] x(each fixed = true, start = {1.1, 1.2, 1.3});
 ```
-is translated to the Flat Modelica
+is translated to the Base Modelica
 ```
   Real[3] 'x';
   parameter equation guess('x') = {1.1, 1.2, 1.3}; /* From non-final modification of start in full Modelica. */